 The point passed evaluation is used as a risk mitigator to select awardees that have the maturity, financial structure, and experience to respond to specific task orders.
 A premium is placed on quality-based certifications, such as ISO 9001, ISO 20000-1 and ISO 27001 or maturity levels against CMMI frameworks.
 The Army, NASA and the VA often release procurement in which ISO quality certifications are required in numerous task orders.

-It’s clear that the government’s emphasis on increased quality and reduced risk has continued to strengthen.
-To position your company for success on upcoming IDIQs, GWACs, or RFPs, ISO certifications and CMMI appraisals can help establish your organization’s commitment to meeting requirements.
+It’s clear that the government’s emphasis on increased quality and reduced risk is growing.
+To position your company for success on upcoming IDIQs, GWACs, or RFPs, consider pursuing ISO certifications and CMMI appraisals to help establish your organization’s commitment to meeting requirements.

 Contact us for a complimentary executive overview